DiltheyLab/MetaMaps/README.md

 It is faster than classical exact alignment-based approaches, and its output is more information-rich than that of kmer-spectra-based methods.
 For example, each MetaMaps alignment comes with an approximate alignment location, an estimated alignment identity and a mapping quality.

-The approximate mapping algorithm employed by MetaMaps is based on MashMap [https://github.com/marbl/MashMap](MashMap).
+The approximate mapping algorithm employed by MetaMaps is based on [MashMap](https://github.com/marbl/MashMap).
 MetaMaps adds a mapping quality model and EM-based estimation of sample composition.

 ## Installation
 Follow [`INSTALL.txt`](INSTALL.txt) to compile and install MetaMaps.

-Then download a database, e.g. [https://www.dropbox.com/s/g2jzj8sklnlp3j2/miniSeq%2BH.tar.gz?dl=0](miniSeq+H) (~8G compressed, microbial genomes and the human reference genome).
+Then download a database, e.g. [miniSeq+H](https://www.dropbox.com/s/g2jzj8sklnlp3j2/miniSeq%2BH.tar.gz?dl=0) (~8G compressed, microbial genomes and the human reference genome).
 Extract the downloaded database into the `databases/` directory.

 ## Usage